vvlooking/research-impact/website/analyze-data-productivity.md

 - [ ] Calculate author indexes (individual reports only)
 - [ ] Calculate the number of documents published per year (in Excel)
 - [ ] Calculate the average number of documents published per year
+- [ ] Create table: "Number of Publications Produced per Year" (in Word)
 - [ ] Create figure: "Average Productivity per Active Year"
 - [ ] Calculate the number and percentage of document types
 - [ ] Calculate the number of documents by authorship order (i.e., sole, first, and last author)